-- What happens when you take brand off air?
+1. What happens when you take a brand off air?

 If brand spend is cut, there can be a short-term improvement on profitability.
-However, in the longer term we’ve seen profitability go negative, due to the lost sales outweighing the cut in costs.
-In one client of Gain Theory, a short term $0.4m gain turned into a $1.1m loss.
+However, in the longer term we’ve seen profitability turn into a loss due to lost sales outweighing the cut in costs.
+One of our clients saw a short term $0.4m gain turn into a $1.1m loss.

-Some businesses will invest significantly in brand for a specific purpose, for example to build awareness or tell stories to keep the brand feeling relevant and alive for customers.
+Some businesses will invest significantly in brand for a specific purpose, such as building awareness or telling stories to keep the brand feeling relevant and alive for customers.
 This type of investment can be a brave decision for marketers without appropriate measurement, as there is unlikely to be an immediate sales result.

 One of our clients invests significantly in their brand advertising throughout the year.
 They view this as crucial to maintaining their strong brand position in the market and place importance on tracking brand metrics to measure its impact.
 They also see this spend build sales in the long term.
-To balance out this heavy brand advertising, this client will also pulse with performance campaigns to ensure they are also meeting sales expectations in the short term.
+To balance out this investment in brand advertising, they use performance campaigns to ensure they are also meeting sales expectations in the short term.

 In some clients, we’ve seen a move towards heavily investing in promotions.
 Unsurprisingly, this shows immediate uplifts in sales and profit.
-As well as producing seductive metrics, it can also be very attractive from an investment POV.
-And there’s nothing inherently wrong with that – everyone needs to drive sales.
-However, taking a longer view, we’ve seen clients where significant spending on price and promotions brought a negative impact on the brand and value for money metrics.
+As well as producing seductive metrics, it can also be very attractive from an investment point of view.
+There’s nothing inherently wrong with that as everyone needs to drive sales.
+However, taking a longer view, we’ve seen clients where significant spending on price and promotions created a negative impact on the brand and value for money metrics.

 What’s the solution?